DRY SKIN SIGNS & SYMPTOMS

 There are certain medications that cause dry skin by reducing the stratum corneum’s water content.
 Common medications that can cause dry skin include retinol, acne or blood pressure medications.

 A REGIMEN TO CARE FOR DRY, SENSITIVE SKIN

 The ideal regimen for dry, sensitive skin should reduce skin dryness, irritation and itching, as well as enhance the skin’s appearance and protective function by helping to restore the skin barrier.

-The best moisturizers for dry skin have a combination of moisturizing ingredients that prevent water loss and restore skin hydration.
-NEOSTRATA® Bionic Face Cream provides intense hydration and helps soothe and revitalize the look of stressed skin.
+The best moisturisers for dry skin have a combination of moisturising ingredients that prevent water loss and restore skin hydration.
+NEOSTRATA® Bionic Face Cream provides intense hydration and helps soothe and revitalise the look of stressed skin.
 It’s also non-comedogenic and fragrance free – ideal for dry, sensitive skin.
 NEOSTRATA® Bionic Lotion helps fortify face and body with a high-strength 15% Polyhydroxy Acid (PHA) blend, attracting and binding moisture to the skin.
 Formulated to gently exfoliate, smoothing rough, dry skin while providing restorative antioxidants to help protect against environmental factors.

 Everyone should wear sunscreen, every day, all year long.
 NEOSTRATA® Sheer Physical Protection Sunscreen Broad Spectrum SPF 50 combines potent antioxidants with a Polyhydroxy Acid (PHA) complex to protect and support skin’s moisture barrier against environmental aggressors.
 Formulated exclusively with mineral sunscreens: Zinc Oxide and Titanium Dioxide.